femboyfin/dbdideas/survivor_perks.md

 - **1 Token** *(was 1/2/3)* per hook, up to a maximum of **9 Tokens** *(was 9/18/27)*
   - To make the perk slightly more intuitive, we're moving the level variation to the % per stack which is functionally identical.
 1 stack for 1/2/3% at level 3 = 1/2/3% per stack, 1/2/3 stacks for 1% at level 3 is also 3%.
 - Increased bonus Progression to **4/5/6%** per Token *(was 1%)*
-  - In addition to moving the level variation to the progression %, we've also given it a numbers buff to increase it's strength.
+  - In addition to moving the level variation to the progression %, we've also given it a numbers buff to increase its strength.
 We want Fast Track to function as a 3-gen breaker/comeback mechanic, this should make it significantly more viable for these purposes.

 ## [Finesse](<https://deadbydaylight.wiki.gg/wiki/Finesse>)